CiscoDevNet/cisco-nso-interactive-quick-start/README.md

 ## Need help?

-[Open an issue on this repository](https://github.com/CiscoDevNet/cisco-nso-interactive-quick-start/issues) to ask for help, share feedback or request new features.
+Open an issue on [NSO-Playground-Local-Install](https://github.com/CiscoDevNet/NSO-Playground-Local-Install/issues) to ask for help, share feedback or request new features.

 ## Need an example?